hashsequence/HashSequencePortFolio/README.md

 Basically its a simple server implemented with Go.

 Implemented RESTful GET API's to get user data and sends json string

+##TODO

+Build React FrontEnd